Copenhagen Winter School in Sociolinguistics 2026 (Denmark)

 Work for CID:

-Constance Mbassi Manga is the author of KC108: Superdiversity, has translated that into French, translated KC23: Afrocentricity into French, and also serves as a reviewer for French.
+Constance Mbassi Manga is the author of KC108: Superdiversity, has translated that into French, translated KC23: Afrocentricity into French, and also has served as a reviewer for French.

 U Edinburgh: Sociolinguistics (UK)